 But there are other factors beyond shopping to consider . . . and that is where Assembly Row begins to shine.

-You will not starve at Wrentham Outlets, but drinking and dining options are similar to what you might find in any suburban strip mall: Dunkin Donuts, Ruby Tuesday, Sbarro, Auntie Anne's Soft Pretzels.
+You will not starve at Wrentham Outlets, but drinking and dining options at the food court are similar to what you might find in any suburban strip mall: Dunkin' Donuts, Ruby Tuesday, Sbarro, Auntie Anne's Soft Pretzels.

 And aside from a small children's play area, entertainment options don't really exist here.